AdobeDocs/dynamic-media-classic.en/help/application-setup.md

 ### Image Map Editor, to Application

 * **[!UICONTROL Default Image Mapping HREF]** - Defines the default URL that is used for the HREF column in image mapping.
-This URL is the default URL you see when you create Image Maps.
+This URL is the default URL that you see when you create Image Maps.

 * **[!UICONTROL Default Image Mapping Template]** - Defines the default JavaScript for the HREF template in image mapping.
 You can set custom code here to be run whenever you select an image map.